milosmachara/my-first-website/README.md

-🧑‍💻**Moja osobná web stránka**
+# 🧑‍💻 My Personal Website

-Tento projekt je moja osobná webová stránka, kde predstavujem seba, svoje zručnosti, projekty a cestu v IT.
+This project is my personal website where I present myself, my skills, projects, and my journey in IT.
-Web je postavený pomocou HTML, CSS a JavaScriptu a slúži ako môj online profil a portfólio.
+The website is built using HTML, CSS, and JavaScript, and serves as my online profile and portfolio.
-**Projekt ešte nie je vo finálnej verzii, postupne pridávam nové sekcie, dizajn, animácie a funkcionalitu.**
+**The project is not in its final version yet — I am gradually adding new sections, design improvements, animations, and functionality.**

-🚀 **Funkcie**
+## 🚀 Features

-- Prehľadné sekcie o mne
+- Clear and organized "About Me" section

-- Zoznam mojich zručností (skills)
+- List of my skills

-- Jednoduchá navigácia
+- Simple and intuitive navigation

-🛠 **Použité technológie**
+## 🛠 Technologies Used

-- HTML5 – štruktúra stránky
+- **HTML5** – page structure

-- CSS3 – štýlovanie a responzivita
+- **CSS3** – styling and responsiveness

-- JavaScript – interaktivita
+- **JavaScript** – interactivity

-- Git & GitHub – verzovanie a hosting
+- **Git & GitHub** – version control and hosting